 The Polly Hill Arboretum offers two distinct internship opportunities to students interested in pursuing careers in the fields of ornamental horticulture, public horticulture and other closely related fields.
 Each year the Arboretum offers two 12-week summer horticulture internships and one nine-month collections management internship.

 For more information about our internship program view, One Seed at a Time, a video production by Marnie Stanton, funded by the Edey Foundation.

-Summer horticulture interns participate in all aspects of maintaining the diverse collection of plants at the Arboretum and are exposed to a wide range of experiences through hands-on training and demonstrations, attending Arboretum sponsored classes and workshops, and going on field trips to other public and private gardens.
+Summer horticulture interns participate in all aspects of maintaining the Arboretum’s diverse living collection and grounds.
+Interns are exposed to a wide range of experiences through hands-on training and demonstrations, attending Arboretum sponsored classes and workshops, and going on field trips to other public and private gardens.

 Summer internships are 12-week positions and are flexible in regards to start date, although mid-late May is ideal.
 Interns work 35 hours per week and are paid an hourly wage of $10 per hour.
 Housing is provided at the nearby Hoft Farm (owned and managed by The Nature Conservancy) where interns from other organizations also live in the convivial atmosphere of the restored farmhouse.

 Interns participate in and are trained in a wide array of skills including pruning, planting, weeding, mulching, mowing, watering, IPM, propagation, greenhouse and nursery management, safe use and handling of small landscape equipment, plant identification and basic arboricultural techniques.
 Interns also staff the visitor center one day each week and lead occassional tours.
 Please contact Tom Clark (see contact information below) with questions or for further details.

 The collections management intern participates in all aspects of collections management and is an ideal opportunity for an individual seeking to advance their career in public horticulture.
-This internship allows the intern to gain a more in-depth understanding of and experience in managing a diverse collection of woody plants through involvement in hands-on maintenance of the living collection, plant propagation, greenhouse and nursery management, documentation of the living collection using BG-Base plant records software, plant labeling and mapping, and interacting with the public and volunteers.
+This internship allows the intern to gain a more in-depth understanding of and experience in managing and curating a diverse living collection through involvement in documentation of the living collection using BG-Base plant records software, plant labeling and mapping, hands-on maintenance of the living collection, plant propagation, greenhouse and nursery management, and interacting with the public and volunteers.